rclark848/PIRE_Bioinformatics/Day_1_Labs/Heterozygosity_Inbreeding_Lab.md

 Calculating Heterozygosity and Inbreeding Statistics
 ================

 Today we will explore how to calculate heterozygosity and other measures of genetic diversity.
-We will start by doing some calculations by hand, and then move to the computer cluster to see how we can use different programs to compute the calculations for us.
+We will start by doing some calculations by hand to get everyone familiar with the theory behind most of the analyses we will run in the future.
 If this material is review for you, please bear with us.
 We're starting simple so that everyone is on the same page.
+\
+\
 Remember there are two kinds of heterozygosity:

 -   **Observed heterozygosity (*H*<sub>*o*</sub>)** is the proportion of individuals that are heterozygous (have two different alleles) at a given locus